Some Maryland School Districts Begin Hybrid Learning Tuesday

 BALTIMORE (WJZ) — Some Maryland school systems are back in the building as of this week.

-Frederick County and Queen Anne’s County students are in the classroom Tuesday as the school systems begin hybrid in-person learning.RELATED: Maryland Weather: Rollercoaster Temperatures Ahead Of Snow, Wintry Mix Thursday
+Frederick County and Queen Anne’s County students are in the classroom Tuesday as the school systems begin hybrid in-person learning.RELATED: Howard County Public Schools Teachers, Parents Voice Concerns Over Plans To Return To In-Person Learning

-CORONAVIRUS RESOURCES:RELATED: 98% Of RELIEF Act Checks Will Be Processed By Friday.
-Here's How You Can Check Your Status
+“It was an awesome day.
+It was so good to have kids back in the building,” Daniel Enck, Principal of Frederick County Middle School, said.

 - Coronavirus Resources: How To Get Help In Maryland